pearofducks/lab4/README.md

 This is a random number generator, that shows a list of numbers, and can compare to another number the user specifies.

 Additionally, the user can filter all random numbers by odd/even (or disable filtering).
-So if the user enabled even filtering, only the even random numbers should show!
+So if the user enabled even-number-filtering, only the random numbers that are even should show!

 #### Running: